How to configure single sign-on using GakuNin IdP

 • Move personal files to another environment (another Dropbox account, another cloud service, hard drive, etc.) and join the team with the files you want to bring along.

-• Change the email address for your personal account to a different one and join the team as a new user.
+• Change the email address for your personal account and join the team as a new user.

-If I accept an invitation to a team, will the contents of my personal account be visible to other users?
+If I accept an invitation to join a team, will the content of my private account be visible to other users?

-Joining a team will not make your files visible to other users.
-Your files and folders will remain accessible only to you as long as you do not invite other users to a folder and make it a shared one or put your files in a team folder managed by the team.
-The same goes for files and folders on your computer.
-However, team admins do have the ability to log in as users within the team and can also view operation logs.
+When you join a team, your files won't be visible to other users.
+Your files and folders will remain accessible only to you unless you invite other users to a folder, share it, or place your files in a team-managed team folder.
+The same applies to files and folders on your computer.
+However, team admins can log in as users to the team and also view operational logs.

-Learn more about what files your team members and admins have access to.
+Learn more about which files your team members and admins have access to.

-Can an account that has already joined another team be invited?
+Can an account holder who has already joined another team be invited again?

-Accounts cannot join multiple teams.
-If you are invited by a team other than one you have already joined, you will not be able to join it unless you leave the team you are on.
+Account owners can’t join multiple teams.
+If you’re invited by a team other than the one you've already joined, you won't be able to join unless you leave the team you're on.

 Was this article helpful?